LeoHsu0802/React-ArtHunt-Demo/README.md

 Bidding Page
 ![image](https://github.com/LeoHsu0802/ReactJs-BiddingWebsite-ArtHunt/blob/master/view2.PNG)

-1.First creat a database(MySQL) for store all item data in it and creat a dataserver connect to MySQ
+1.First creat a database(MySQL) for store all item data in it and creat a dataserver connect to MySQL

 2.Fetch the data in component and map it to return the items